May 23, 2014

 Innovation?
 Forget corporate metrics

-If you make your innovation a hedging process – like we discussed here – then how do you lead and manage innovation?
-What are the particular ways of reversing the process
+If you make your innovation a hedging process – as we have discussed here – how do you lead and manage innovation?
+What are the special ways of reversing the process to foster valuable innovation?

 The difference?